 “Dave, how can you do this to us?
 You are breaking all of our beliefs.”

 “I did nothing!”
 Dave roared.
-“We fought and we died.
-Russ abandoned us all out to die under the hands of the monster.
+“We fought, and we died.
+Russ abandoned us all to die under the hands of the monster.
 Not once did he fight.
-There is no grand paradise, if there were, we should’ve been taken to such a place.”
+There would be no grand paradise if there were; we should’ve been taken to such a place.”

 “B-b-but this can’t be.”

 Many soldiers gasped in shock.
 They were all having a hard time believing what was happening.

 The soldiers turned towards Dave, confused.